 Dredging and Seeds Help Restore Marsh Ecology

-The U.S. Department of the Interior provided funding for the project.
+The U.S. Department of the Interior provided funding.
 The Rhode Island Coastal Resources Management Council is part of the National Coastal Zone Management Program.
 (2017)

 More Information: Ninigret Pond Restoration